ALL FISH MUST BE CAUGHT ACCORDING TO MARYLAND RECREATIONAL FISHING REGULATIONS AND ON HOOK AND LINE.

-Pictures shall be submitted via the iAngler Tournament smart phone app BEFORE LINES OUT.
+Pictures shall be submitted via the iAngler Tournament smart phone app BEFORE LINES OUT(3pm).

 In case of a tie, the individual that turns in their catch first or team reaches the stringer length first is the winner.

-For participants without a smart phone or that have technical difficulties, pictures must be submitted in person to the judges at the Jetty Bar by 2:30pm.
-Participants must be in line at the Jetty by 2:30pm to have their non app submitted pictures judged.
+For participants without a smart phone or that have technical difficulties, pictures must be submitted in person to the judges at the Buzz's Marina by 4:00pm .
+Participants must be in line for judging or checked in with judges and placed on a list at Buzz's by 4:00pm to have their non app submitted pictures judged.

 Participants must confirm that their catch has been recorded properly, and can do so through the iAngler Tournament Scoreboard throughout the day.